cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/proc-files.md

 scheduler: rake resque:scheduler
 </pre>

 The commands above would run <kbd>rake resque:work QUEUE=*</kbd> and <kbd>rake resque:scheduler</kbd> and monitor them.
 Cloud 66 will attempt to bring processes that go down or crash up again.
 Processes are also instructed to start when your server is booted.
-An overall view of your processes is available in your Application Overview page.
+An overall view of your processes is available in your Application Overview.

 You can reference your application environment variables with a `$` before the name.
 This will be replaced by the actual value in the command executed.
 As an example, `$RAILS_ENV` will be evaluated as `production` if you are in the production environment.